Mallicko/FinHack-2025/README.md

 -  **Visual Insights**
   See where you stand on a national cost distribution graph.

+-  **Log In Page**
+  Allows user to register or login to access previously entered data and chat history.

 ##  Technologies Used

 - **HTML / CSS / JavaScript** – Frontend and logic